KirdesMF/CedricGourville_7_18082021/README.md

 ⚠️ This project needs `docker` and `docker-compose` to be installed on your machine.

+ℹ️ Docker will install all dependencies inside the containers, the first time it can take a some times.

 After installing the dependencies, you can start the server and the client in a docker container:

 In dev mode, you'll have 4 containers: